influxdata/docs-v2/content/influxdb/cloud-iox/administer/buckets/create-bucket.md

 seotitle: Create a bucket in InfluxDB
 description: Create buckets to store time series data in InfluxDB using the InfluxDB UI, influx CLI, or InfluxDB HTTP API.
 menu:
-  influxdb_cloud:
+  influxdb_cloud_iox:
     name: Create a bucket
     parent: Manage buckets
 weight: 201
+related:
+  - /influxdb/cloud/reference/key-concepts/
+  - /influxdb/cloud/reference/key-concepts/data-schema/
+  - /influxdb/cloud/reference/key-concepts/data-elements/
+  - /influxdb/cloud/write-data/best-practices/explicit-bucket-schemas/
+  - /influxdb/cloud/reference/cli/influx/
 ---

-Use the InfluxDB user interface (UI), the `influx` command line interface (CLI), or the InfluxDB HTTP API to create a bucket.
+Use the InfluxDB user interface (UI), `influx` command line interface (CLI), or InfluxDB HTTP API to create a bucket.

 By default, buckets have an `implicit` **schema-type** and a schema that conforms to your data.